-ANNUAL REPORT 2019
+ANNUAL REPORT 2020

-Front page picture: Yamal reindeer migration.
-Ellen Inga Turi, ICR/ IPY EALÁT, 2007.
+Front page picture: Traditional smoking of reindeer meat.
+Kia K. Hansen, ICR/ UEI 2016.

-Part 1 - The ICR Board's Report for 2019
+Part 1 - The ICR Board's Report for 2020

-Based on the contents in this annual report, the Centre has done a very comprehensive work in 2019.
+Based on the contents in this annual report, and despite the challenges of the pandemic, the Centre has done a very comprehensive work in 2020.
 The experience and work of the Centre shows that the need for such a Centre is much greater than originally thought.
 The activity of the Centre and the reception it has got in different forums and arenas shows that the establishment of such a Centre was appropriate, and that it fulfills important functions in circumpolar reindeer husbandry and in the work with specialists and authorities, functions that were not taken care of before.
 The Centre's work has been much in demand and many actors have apparently missed such a point of contact to the indigenous peoples engaged in reindeer husbandry throughout the circumpolar north.
 The Centre coordinates the work of different groups in reindeer husbandry and gains access for indigenous peoples and reindeer husbandry where it has not had access before.
 The activities and processes in and around the Centre are thus seen in light of the professional needs of the target groups.

-Concerning the Centre's priorities in 2019, the Board put special emphasis on the following initiatives (in no particular order): The SDWG EALLU Project, Arctic Indigenous Peoples' Culinary Institute, UArctic EALÁT Institute at ICR, ReindeerPortal.org, UNEP/GEF Nomadic Herders/Nomadic Herders Sápmi, Support of WRH, work in the Arctic Council, and the RCN Rievdan Project.
+Concerning the Centre's priorities in 2020, the Board put special emphasis on the following initiatives (in no particular order): The SDWG EALLU Project, Arctic Indigenous Peoples' Culinary Institute, UArctic EALÁT Institute at ICR, ReindeerPortal.org, UNEP/GEF Nomadic Herders/Nomadic Herders Sápmi, Support of WRH, work in the Arctic Council, and the RCN Rievdan Project.

-Many factors have influenced the goal achievements for the Centre in 2019.
+Many factors have influenced the goal achievements for the Centre in 2020.
 The Centre's wide-reaching institutional networks, the competence of ICR staff, the close coordination and collaboration with WRH and its member organisations, and a flexible and proactive basic organisation, have all in our view been key elements in securing goal achievement for the Centre in this period.
 As far as external factors goes, the current challenging international situation has not negatively affected ICR's operations directly, though restricting funding access for projects to some degree.

-Summing up, the Centre has gone forward on all major points in the Strategic Plan for 2019.
+Summing up, the Centre has gone forward on all major points in the Strategic Plan for 2020.
 All tasks that were prioritized have had very good progress, and new initiatives with strategic potential have been identified and actively pursued.
 Virtually all the measures have been carried through or initiated as assumed, within available resources and conditions.
 Taken into account the given possibilities of the Centre, both externally and in terms of internal resources and capacity, the Board concludes that the Centre has achieved very much in this period.